sindresorhus/eslint-plugin-unicorn/docs/rules/numeric-separators-style.md

 Type: `number`

-The minimum of digits in a number where you shouldn't use numeric separator.
+The minimum amount of digits in a number where you shouldn't use a numeric separator.

 Example: With `5` as the minimum digits, `1024` will pass because it has 4 digits, and `1_024` will fail.